 Dr. Steve Perrin and Anelixis Chairman of the Board Walter Ogier were named to Eledon’s Board of Directors.
 Through their participation, Eledon’s decisions related to future drug development will continue to be informed by ALS TDI’s history and mission.

-Did ALS TDI gain financially from the Novus acquisition of Anelixis?
+Did ALS TDI profit from the Eledon acquisition of Anelixis?

 What happened to the money from investors in the financing associated with the Eledon acquisition, and how will it be used going forward?

-Novus has stated that they money raised in the Anelixis/Novus transaction will be used to fund the company operations and the AT-1501 phase 2 clinical trials of which ALS is the first.
+Eledon has stated that money raised from investors to support the Anelixis transaction will be used to fund the company operations, including the AT-1501 phase 2 clinical trials of which ALS is the first.
 In May 2022, Eledon announced that tegoprubart successfully completed a phase 2a trial.
 Read more here.

 What is ALS TDI’s mission now following the acquisition of Anelixis, and who’s in charge?

 Our vision and mission remain unwavering – to end ALS – and our leadership structure reflects this commitment.
 The ALS Therapy Development Institute (ALS TDI) Board of Directors appointed Fernando G. Vieira, M.D., President, Chief Executive Officer, and Chief Scientific Officer of ALS TDI during its April 7, 2021 meeting.
 Dr. Steve Perrin continues to serve as ALS TDI Vice Chair and a Director.
 He remains passionately committed to furthering our mission.